jruels/azure-sre/Instructions/Labs/AZ_SRE_lab_02.md

    python3.13 -m pip install -r requirements.txt && gunicorn --bind=0.0.0.0 --timeout 600 application:app
    ```

-   > **Note**: This makes sure the requirements are installed and the application run on startup.
+   > **Note**: This makes sure the requirements are installed and the application runs on startup.

 1. Under "Platform settings", select "On" for the option **SCM Basic Auth Publishing Credentials**